keeganlmunger/keeganlmunger/README.md

 Grand Blanc, Michigan 48439
 443-760-0808
 ## Introduction
-I am Keegan Munger, I am currently a junior in highschool, and I plan on going to University of Michigan - Dearborn, for a bachelor's degree in Computer Science.
+I am Keegan Munger, I am currently a senior in highschool, and I plan on going to Wayne State University, for a bachelor's degree in Computer Science.
 ## Experience
 - Was a member of the Robotics Team 2337, the ENGInerds, for 2 years as a programmer
 ## Education